alix-tz/escriptorium-documentation/docs/export.md

 You can export a model with the download button, located after all its metadata on the right.
 It will then download a file with the `.mlmodel` extension.

 !!!
 Note
-    A model will either have the `Segment` role if it is a segmentation model, or the `Recognize` role if it is a transcription model.  <!-- todo: add link to train -->
+    A model will either have the `Segment` role if it is a segmentation model, or the `Recognize` role if it is a transcription model.
+See the [train](train.md) section for more details.

 ![Image: Illustration of the download button for downloading transcription and segmenting models.](img/export/escriptorium_export_model.png "Downloading a model with the download button.")